skilld-labs/google_cse/README.txt

 QUICK SETUP
 -----------

-After installing this module, configure it by entering Google's alphanumeric ID for your CSE at admin/config/search/settings.
-Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a separate search block can also be enabled.
+After installing this module, activate Google CSE at admin/config/search/settings, optionally setting it as the default search module, and configure it by entering Google's unique ID for your CSE.
+Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a separate self-contained search block can also be enabled.

 REQUIREMENTS
 ------------